Obtaining a Commercial Learner’s Permit

 - You must have held a driver's license for at least one year.

 Is a knowledge exam required to obtain a CLP?

-To get a CLP you need to pass the appropriate knowledge exam for the vehicle type that you plan to operate:
+You must pass the specific knowledge exam for the vehicle type that you plan to operate.

 When you pass a knowledge exam, the results are valid for 180 days.
 You may receive only three CLPs in two years.
 A CLP is valid for 180 days.

 Holders of a valid CLP may operate a commercial motor vehicle only when accompanied by the holder of a valid commercial driver’s license (CDL), who has the proper class and endorsement(s) necessary to operate the commercial motor vehicle.